This blog may contain affiliate links. Read our disclosure policy for more info.

 Go on a scenic flight

-Another memorable bucket list activity is going on a scenic flight.
+Another memorable bucket list activity in BC is going on a scenic flight.
 Seaplane tours are popular in Vancouver.
 Take off and land on the water while enjoying incredible mountain, city, and ocean views!
-Honestly, could you think of anything more special and romantic?!
+Honestly, could you think of anything more special, romantic, and even exhilerating?!

 You can also book a seaplane tour as a mode of transport to get to other nearby destinations.
 This scenic flight will take you to Victoria, whereas this one will take you to stunning Whistler.
-If you only have one day to spend in Vancouver then a flight is a great option to maximize your time before heading to your next destination.
+While a bit more expensive than the sightseeing seaplane if you only have one day to spend in Vancouver then a flight like this is a great option to maximize your time before heading to your next destination.

 Bike ride in Stanley Park

-Alternatively, you can join a bicycle tour.
-This particular bicycle tour includes cycling around Stanley Park, but also includes going to a few other main attractions such as Gastown, Chinatown, and taking the Aqua Ferry over to Granville Island!
+Alternatively, you can join a Stanley Park tour on a bike.
+This particular bicycle tour costs $117 CAD and includes cycling around Stanley Park, but also includes going to a few other main attractions such as Gastown, Chinatown, and taking the Aqua Ferry over to Granville Island!

 Spend an afternoon on Granville Island